 This week, we speak to Alice Audley who has given us her account of what it’s like to complete the three week Summer Essentials course, which has been designed to train home cooks and enthusiasts a mixture of key traditional and modern techniques and recipes.

-Our day normally starts around 8am, with a demonstration which is usually three hours long, before it’s our turn to recreate what we’ve just seen the Master Chefs beautifully present.
+Our day normally starts around 8am, with a demonstration which is usually three hours long, before it’s our turn to recreate what we’ve just seen the Teaching Chefs beautifully present.

 During my time on Summer Essentials we have had two market trips, one to Smithfield’s and one to Billingsgate.
 Smithfield’s is one of the largest meat markets of its kind in Europe, so it was fantastic to be able to gain entry as it is normally only accessible to butchers and not the general public.
 I didn’t think I would enjoy seeing all the meats laid out, but I found it fascinating, especially when we spoke with the traders.